leangjia/blender_docs/manual/physics/rigid_body/introduction.rst

 The scale of the rigid body object also influences the simulation, but is always controlled by the animation system.

-Rigid body physics on the object can be *removed* with the *Rigid Body* button in the *Physics* tab in the Properties editor or in the :menuselection:`Object --> Rigid Body` menu.
+Rigid body physics on the object can be *removed* with the *Rigid Body* button in the *Physics* tab in the Properties or in the :menuselection:`Object --> Rigid Body` menu.